 Shoe production areas

 China is the leading footwear producer regarding the number of pairs produced every year (over 12 billion).
 Most of the factories are based in eastern China, mainly in Wenzhou (Zhejiang province).
-There are over 3000 shoe producing factories in that region, mostly for the domestic market.
+There are over 3000 shoe-producing factories in that region, mostly for the domestic market.
 Among the leaders, there is also Dongguan city (Guangdong province), with around 1500 factories producing 65% of shoes made in China.

 Another major area is Jinjiang city in Fujian province, renowned for advanced production technology, as well as Jiangsu province.
+It is worth checking manufacturers in:

 How high are US tariffs on shoes from China?